felt/tippecanoe/README.md

 Version 2.0.0 is equivalent to [1.36.0](https://github.com/mapbox/tippecanoe/tree/1.36.0) in the original repository.
 Thank you Mapbox for the many years of early support.

+Interested in an API-driven, self-hosted version of this?
+Reach out to us at [sales@felt.com](mailto:sales@felt.com).

 Intent
 ------